Print this page »

 License

-This software is copyright Mario Fischer 2008-2010.
+This software is copyright Mario Fischer 2008-2014.
 It is free for personal and business use, redistribution only without modifications.
+Donations are welcome.

-This software is provided by chipwreck.de ‘as is’ and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+This software is provided ‘as is’.
 In no event shall chipwreck.de be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

 Changelog